gcanti/fp-ts/docs/modules/Array.ts.md

 ## range

-Create an array containing a range of integers, including both endpoints
+Create an `Array` containing a range of integers, including both endpoints.

 **Signature**